 \(\displaystyle\begin{equation}\label{eqn:4}\boxed{\boldsymbol{R = \frac{v_{0}^2 \cdot \sin(2\theta_{0})}{g} }} \end{equation}\)

-• Gravity (g): Gravity pulls the object down, but it doesn’t affect the horizontal distance directly.
+- Gravity (g): Gravity pulls the object down but doesn’t directly affect the horizontal distance.

 Imagine you’re kicking a soccer ball.
 You aim at a certain angle and with a certain force.
 The ball flies off, travels through the air, and lands on the ground.
-The straight-line distance from where you kicked the ball to where it lands is the horizontal range.
+The horizontal range is the straight-line distance from where you kicked the ball to where it lands.

 This concept is crucial in many areas: